 Best Way to Clean a Washing Machine

-It’s wise to read your washing machine’s manual for instructions on how to clean; as some manufacturers discourage the use of descaling products in their machines.
+It’s wise to read your washing machine’s manual for instructions on how to clean; as some manufacturers discourage the use of descaling products in their machines to preserve the electronic components and its circuits.
 In some cases, this may invalidate your warranty, so check before you do anything.
 As a rule of thumb, you start from outside going inside as it is easier to clean what you can see than what you can’t, so start with the visual areas.

 How to Clean the Outside of a Washing Machine